JockHartvig/Pixi-DotNet-ClassLibrary/README.md

 # Pixi-DotNet-ClassLibrary

-is a .NET class library with a collection of simple helper classes..
+is a .NET class library with a collection of simple helper classes...

 **PixiSimpleConfigurationXml** is a class for handling very simple configuration files in XML format.